JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Also:
 How large is the stimuli set?
 Because we need to define a **training set**, **validation set** and **test set**.
 We can split the stimulus set in three parts, if its large enough.

+I would suggest to create a research question this month, so we can schedule a meeting with Maren to discuss how to proceed.

+My first draft would be the following: Comparing different machine learning techniques in their performance on detecting emotional valence in game disorder images.